The EU General Data Protection Regulation (GDPR) is a data privacy law that replaces the Data Protection Directive 95/46/EC.

-GDPR will take effect in the UK on 25 May 2018.
+GDPR came into effect in the UK on 25 May 2018.

 - Your extended rights in relation to the information we hold about you

 - How we keep your personal information secure

 - The types of personal information we collect about you, how we collect and use it

 - The legal grounds for how we use your information

 The GDPR regulates the “processing" of data, which includes the collection, storage, transfer or use, of personal data about EU individuals.
 Any organization that processes personal data of EU individuals, including tracking their online activities, is within the scope of the law, regardless of whether the organization has a physical presence in the EU.
 Under the GDPR, the concept of “personal data” is very broad and covers any information relating to an identified or identifiable individual (also called a “data subject”).